kt3k/cell/README.md

 When you click this button, it alerts "hello".

-## Mirroring the inputs: How to use `query` helper
+## Mirroring the inputs: How to use `query`

-The next component shows how you can copy the input text into other dom element.
+The component below shows how to copy the input text into other dom element.

 `query` is helper to query by the selector inside your component.
 `query(".dest")` is equivalent of `el.querySelector(".dest")`.